DemaciaLarz/TDQN-in-keras/README.md

 In effect this allows the positions to be cut into halfs, triplets, quadruples and so on.
 We ran several experiements on this setup ranging from two up to sixteen model outputs.
 We obtained results, no doubt.
 However, it never got any better than using simply two actions only.
 The agent never really seemed to fully take advantage of the fact that it could diversify its positions, but it rather kept on falling back on a simple buy and sell everything strategy only that it was worse then a pure one.
 There was alot of less optimal activity going on in the action values under the hood.
 With this being said, there is obviously alot of potential to explore here if one would push a bit to get it, if one would in a more dedicated manner adjust model capacity and hyperparameters for the purpose.

-So that is what we did, and now comes a bit of what we wanted to do.
+**In a dueling context:** So that is what we did, and now comes a bit of what we wanted to do.
 Now wouldnt it be nice to have the agent being able to freely, in a continous manner, size up its positions as it pleases?
 Lets say that it is, the discrete fashion of action value estimation in a DQN context quickly limits any such endevours.

 Consider the Dueling DQN model architecture.
 You can find the paper [here](https://arxiv.org/abs/1511.06581), some implementation notes [here](https://github.com/DemaciaLarz/Rainbow/blob/master/Implementation_Notes.ipynb) and some code for a Keras implementation [here](https://github.com/DemaciaLarz/rainbow/blob/master/Train.ipynb).